mk-fg/fgtk/README.rst

 .. _on the blog page here: http://blog.fraggod.net/2019/01/10/tui-console-dechexbinary-converter-tool.html

+maildir-cat_
+''''''''''''
-maildir-cat
+.. _maildir-cat: maildir-cat
-'''''''''''

-Python3 script to iterate over all messages in all folders of a maildir and print (decoded) headers and plain + html body of each (decoded) message, with every line prefixed by its filename.
+Python script to iterate over all messages in all folders of a maildir and print (decoded) headers and plain + html body of each (decoded) message, with every line prefixed by its filename.